ForNeVeR/eBomber/README.md

 to client by json_connector process/module.
 In future, server may be expanded to handle other data types and connection methods.

+### Data format

+Inside server, all data packets represented as Erlang terms.
+Here I'll note differences between JSON and Erlang data formats.

+Please note that eBomber do not use mochijson2's object notation.
+I think it's slightly confusing.

+JSON struct / object maps to Erlang tuple of tuples.
+Keys are always represented by atoms, values vary.
+For example, following JSON object:

+    { "key1": "value1", "key2": "value2" }

+may be represented as Erlang term

+    {{key1, <<"value1">>}, {key2, <<"value2">>}}

+Strings are always saved as binaries; never as lists (see previous example).

+Lists stored as lists, numbers as numbers.
+Nothing to add here.

 ### ebomber_app module

 This module implements Erlang application behavior and contains functions for